 Once a criminal proceeding has been completed the court sends an electronic copy of the disposition information to the State Police Criminal History database, via J-ONE.

-The previous process for the County Attorney's Office sending paper indictments to the courts for manual entry of the cases in Odyssey is now electronic to State Police Criminal History, via J-ONE.
+The Grand Jury sends paper indictments to the courts for manual entry of the cases in Odyssey.
+Using J-ONE the courts trigger this information to be sent electronically to State Police Criminal History.

-The Judicial Branch seeks a modern automated Jury Management system with an ability to eliminate paper wherever possible through concepts such as online questionnaires, automated mailings, and consideration of email mailings and enhanced automated jury selection.
-Increased customer (juror) satisfaction is an additional consideration and requirement of this project.
+The Judicial Branch has implemented a modern automated Jury Management system eliminating paper wherever possible through concepts such as online questionnaires, automated mailings, and enhanced automated jury selection.
+Increased customer (juror) satisfaction was an additional consideration and requirement of this project.

 Transcripts (Implemented 5/1/12)